Multisensory Learning Support and Assessment For Dyslexia in Croydon Park

 Specific Learning Disorder in Reading, also known as dyslexia, is acknowledged by the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

-The NINDS states that the central focus of dyslexia treatment should be addressing the specific learning difficulties experienced by individuals.
-Neurosensory’s multisensory approach is supported by the International Dyslexia Association, the World Health Organization, and respected practitioners and researchers internationally.
+According to the NINDS, the main focus of treatment for dyslexia should be on the specific learning problems of individuals.
+Neurosensory’s multisensory approach is endorsed by the International Dyslexia Association, the World Health Organisation, and leading practitioners and researchers worldwide.

-It is built upon the pioneering research conducted by Samuel Orton and Anna Gillingham, who developed effective interventions for dyslexia.
-The NINDS highlights the importance of customising the approach to target the specific learning challenges faced by individuals with dyslexia.
-This approach is widely recognised as the Orton-Gillingham approach.
+It is rooted in the groundbreaking contributions of Samuel Orton and Anna Gillingham, who pioneered effective interventions for dyslexia.
+The NINDS underscores the need to tailor the approach to address the specific learning difficulties of individuals with dyslexia.
+This approach is commonly known as the Orton-Gillingham approach.

-Our multisensory approach is designed to be structured, diagnostic, cumulative, engaging, and creative.
-Through one-on-one or small group sessions, we prioritise maintaining maximum attention and engagement while effectively addressing the unique needs of each student.
+Our multisensory approach is carefully crafted to be structured, diagnostic, cumulative, engaging, and creative.
+By providing one-on-one or small group sessions, we can maintain a high level of attention and engagement while effectively addressing the specific needs of each student.

 We: